yas033/cse135-2025-ss2-HW2/README.md

 ## Step 6: Obscure server identity

 Hiding server- information or server version can help prevent attackers from accessing your server.
 This improves security, as clear version information gives hackers a better understanding of where to begin looking for vulnerabilities.
-I spent a long time working on this part, and while I didn't manage to create a server: CSE135 Server, I removed the specific Apache version information to minimize risk within my capabilities.
+I spent a long time working on this part, and we didn't successfully to create a 'server: CSE135 Server'.But I removed the specific Apache version information to minimize risk within my capabilities.